ghaskins/riak_wiki/pages/Vector-clocks.md

 ## More Information

 Additional background information on vector clocks:
  * [[Vector Clocks on Wikipedia|http://en.wikipedia.org/wiki/Vector_clock]]
  * [[Why Vector Clocks are Easy|http://blog.basho.com/2010/01/29/why-vector-clocks-are-easy/]]
  * [[Why Vector Clocks are Hard|http://blog.basho.com/2010/04/05/why-vector-clocks-are-hard/]]
+ * The vector clocks used in Riak are based on the [[work of Leslie Lamport|http://portal.acm.org/citation.cfm?id=359563]].